How to Raise Dopamine Levels for ADHD: 7 Proven Methods

 Lift those weights

-aerobic exercises, incorporating strength training or high-intensity interval training (HIIT) can further amplify dopamine production.
+In addition to aerobic exercises, incorporating strength training or high-intensity interval training (HIIT) can further amplify dopamine production.
 These forms of exercise not only stimulate neurotransmitter release but also build resilience and improve physical health.
-Whether you prefer lifting weights, participating in a HIIT class, or using resistance bands, the key is to find an activity that you enjoy and can stick with consistently
+Whether you prefer lifting weights, participating in a HIIT class, or using resistance bands, the key is to find an activity that you enjoy and can stick with consistently.

 Stress reduction